The first question is, what does growth mean to you and your firm?

 Take a moment and write down what growth means to your firm.

-Whether you’re in the arena of commercial, residential, civic, educational or hospitality architecture, or historic preservation, there are some low-hanging-fruit commonalities we’ve seen where architecture firms can begin to look for growth opportunities.
+Whatever arena you’re in, there are some low-hanging-fruit commonalities we’ve seen where firms can begin to look for growth opportunities.

 Let’s Start With…